31 Perennial Flowers For Shaded Gardens With Limited Sun

 Another purple perennial, spiderwort grows well in hardiness zones 4-7.

-Grown in zones 4 through 7, this small plant gets to be between six inches and two feet when planted in moist, yet well-drained soil.
-Though the flowers on this plant are simple, the overall plant can be quite striking.
+Thriving in zones 4 through 12, this groundcover gets to be between six inches and three feet when planted in moist, yet well-drained soil.
+Though the flowers on this plant are simple, the overall effect can be quite striking when planted en masse.
 Spiderwort has long, slender leaves and delicate purple, pink, or blue blooms.

-Spiderwort does best in partial shade, rather than full shade.
+Grow this one in partial shade, rather than full shade.
 It can even tolerate full sun.
-This plant is easy to care for, and pollinators love it.
+It’s is easy to care for, and pollinators love it.
 However, it can spread vigorously, so you may want to keep it contained unless you want a lot of it.

 Toad Lily